-Academic Advising A senior academic staff appointed by the Dean to follow up the
+A senior academic staff appointed by the Dean to follow up the academic advising in the various departments and report to the Deanship.

-Deanship

 Course Load: The total credit hours registered by the student in a specific semester.

-The maximum load is (18) credit hours in the regular semester and can be raised to (21) credit hours by the approval of the College Dean according to the recommendation of the Head of the concerned department.
+The maximum load is (18)

+credit hours in the regular semester and can be raised to (21) credit hours by the approval of the

+College Dean according to the recommendation of the Head of the concerned department.